Locking through the Soo

 Both start at the docks off East Portage Avenue on the Michigan side.

-Kayaking: On Portage Street, Bird's Eye Outfitters rents kayaks for explorations of islands on the St. Mary's River.
+Kayaking: On Portage Avenue, Bird's Eye Outfitters offers guided trips through the locks and to the islands on the St. Mary's River and also rents kayaks.

 Accommodations: The 1927 Hotel Ojibway is on the river next to the locks, but it doesn't really have a view, 800-654-2929.